-The Facelift, also known as a Rhytidectomy, is a surgical procedure designed to raise sagging tissues of the jowls, jawline, and neck.
-The muscles and skin is tightened to restore a refreshed appearance.
+The Facelift, also known as a Rhytidectomy, is a cosmetic surgery procedure designed to raise sagging tissues of the jowls, jawline, and neck.
+The muscles and skin is tightened to restore a refreshed appearance in both men and women.
 While tissues of the face are still subject to the effects of aging and gravity, the results from a Rhytidectomy will be long lasting.
-The Facelift can provide a more refreshed appearance, but it is not meant to completely alter the looks.
+The Facelift can provide a more refreshed appearance, including facial rejuvenation, though it is not meant to completely alter the looks.

 The procedure does not address the top 1/3 of the face, so for optimal results, the Facelift may need to be paired with a complementary procedure, such as the Brow lift, Eyelid Surgery, or Liposuction of the neck.

 Before and after patient photos.
 Individual results may vary.

 Tissues of the cheeks, jaw, and neck will often begin to lose their elasticity with age, migrating downward on the face.
 One of the first noticeable signs of aging, these lax tissues can betray how good we may feel on the inside.
 Drooping skin and deep creases may make the appearance look frustrated, unhappy, and even unhealthy.

 Confidence and self-esteem can be deeply affected by these changes in appearance.
 While the loss of tight skin and tissue is simply a part of the normal aging process, these changes can be further complicated by smoking, sun damage, dramatic weight loss, and illness.

 Both men and women, looking to improve the look of lax facial tissue, can benefit from the Facelift procedure in Washington DC:

 - Patients in their late 30s and 40s can use the Rhytidectomy to head off early signs of aging